samuel-pumpe/samuel-pumpe/README.md

 - 🌱 I’m currently learning: react, nodejs
 - 💞️ I’m looking to collaborate on: Tell me 😊
 - 📫 How to reach me: info@samuel-pumpe.de
-- ⚡ Fun fact: I'm starting new projects faster then I finish them
+- ⚡ Fun fact: fun makes work more fun

 <!---
 samuel-pumpe/samuel-pumpe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.